MoonlightCapital/MoonlightBot-docs/start-up/setting-up-reaction-roles.md

 ### How do I make reaction roles temporary?

-Use `/config arguments: reactionroles <group> duration <duration>` to add a timer that starts when the reaction is clicked.
+Use `/config reaction-roles <group> <duration>` to add a timer that starts when the reaction is clicked.
 The duration is provided in, say, [the same way as](arguments.md#durations) you use the `temprole` command.

 ### Can I make a single click of a reaction give out more than one role?

 Yes!
-However, group settings are common for each role in the group.
-Though you can apply multiple groups to the same message, which will allow you to:
+While group settings are common for each role in the group, you can apply multiple groups to the same message, which will allow you to:

 * Make some roles temporary, and other ones permanent
 * Make some roles only joinable, while removing other ones on click